unoplatform/uno/doc/articles/faq.md

 That's exactly right, see [this](https://github.com/nventive/Uno/blob/a69879a3154f61b2d493be433aa08bc3b8aa1b06/src/Uno.UI/UI/Xaml/Style/Generic/Generic.xaml#L2843) for the XAML-UWP button, and [this](https://github.com/nventive/Uno/blob/a69879a3154f61b2d493be433aa08bc3b8aa1b06/src/Uno.UI/UI/Xaml/Style/Generic/Generic.Native.xaml#L20) for the iOS native button When complete XAML is used for rendering, it's not so much a conversion but more of  a vector rendering.
 For instance, Uno.UI.iOS uses CGLayer for rendering content it's different because Uno.UI integrates within the layouting system of the platform, which allows for mixed rendering.
 Uno.UI supports webviews, whereas Flutter does not.
 Flutter also has to render everything, including what the platform provides by default, such as the Magnifier in the TextBox for accessibility (this is not yet supported either).

-## Can I have a screen, use a Map and put markers, using UNO, for Android, and Windows 10?
+## Can I have a screen, use a Map and put markers, using Uno, for Android, and Windows 10?
 > And can I access the camera, take a picture and Post to a REST WebAPI? can I access Photos / files in phone?

 For now, we have internal code to do all of that, but in the meantime, you have to do this by hand on each.
 Parts of https://docs.microsoft.com/en-us/xamarin/essentials/ allows to do it.